 As you can see, the need for video conferencing has, and continues to rise at drastic rates.
 Now more than ever before, companies are using video conferencing software to connect with employees, clients, and partners both locally and globally.

 Granted, the latest surge can be attributed to stay-at-home orders in response to the global pandemic.
 But moving forward, data and research suggest that video conferencing and webinars are here to stay.
+Not only that, most employees feel that working remotely in some capacity, even on a once-per-week basis would have a positive impact on their career development.

 To that point, how much the business landscape changes in the long term due to the current climate remains to be seen.
 However, one thing that is abundantly clear is the fact that video conferencing has become a valuable tool for companies to continue operations—even during a global pandemic.